Antioch International Movement of Churches: Position on homosexuality and marriage

 Antioch believes that homosexuality is a sin.
-Seibert says Antioch defines marriage as "[o]ne man, one woman for life", a position Seibert says is "straight from the Scripture".
+Seibert says Antioch defines marriage as "[o]ne man, one woman for life", a position he says is "straight from the Scripture".
 Seibert has suggested that 90% of people in a same-sex relationship were “abused in some way" and told Waco business owners not to relax attitudes regarding homosexuality.
 He praised those willing to take a stand, even if it were to cost them money or lead to the loss of their business.

-Antioch Waco also has a partnership with Living Hope Ministries, an organization that Baptist News Global says practices "sexual orientation change efforts" (Baptist News Global equates such efforts to conversion therapy).
+Antioch Waco also has a partnership with Living Hope Ministries, an organization that Baptist News Global says practices "sexual orientation change efforts".
 Dennis Wiles, the lead pastor of First Baptist Church Arlington, (where Living Hope is based and rents office space) insisted that Living Hope Ministries does not practice "conversion therapy".

 Antioch's position on LGBT issues led to controversy in 2016, when Buzzfeed published an article on Antioch's connection with HGTV Stars Chip and Joanna Gaines (hosts of the reality show Fixer Upper).
 The article covered the Gaines' relationship with Antioch Waco, Seibert's stance on homosexuality, and posed the question whether the Gaines shared Antioch's position on same-sex relationships.
 In response, Seibert made a statement, reinforcing his beliefs that Antioch is not "anti-gay," but "pro-helping people in their journey to find out who God is and who He has made them to be."
+Buzzfeed News subseqeuntly reported that some unnamed former members said the church made them feel unwelcome for coming out as gay.